PrisonTeam/Prison/docs/prison_docs_115_using_BlockEvents.md

 The structure of the command should be the same as within the console.
 Do not include a a leading /.
 Do not quote the command.
 Use the placeholders mentioned above for referring to the players.

 Move than one command can be chained together by using a semi-colon between the commands.
 The commands do not need to end with a semi-colon.
 No space needs to follow a semi-colon before the next command.
-There is no limit imposed upon the length of a command, or commands, but the max length may be controlled by outside factors such as ingame text message constraints.
+There is no limit imposed upon the length of a command, or commands, but the max length may be controlled by outside factors such as in-game text message constraints.
 Hence why it may be advisable to enter long commands through the console.

 See the above examples on how to enter the commands when setting up a BlockEvent.